 TRANSITIONAL CELL CARCINOMA

 WHY IS THIS TUMOR CALLED A “TRANSITIONAL CELL” CARCINOMA?
+IS SOMETHING IN TRANSITION?

 While bladder tumors are somewhat rare as types of cancers go in pets,

 As with most cancers, we do not know many specific causes.
 Presumably, repeated exposure to carcinogens in the urine is an important cause.
 We know that chemotherapy with cyclophosphamide is a cause.
 We know that female dogs tend to get more transitional cell carcinomas than male dogs (possibly because females do less urine marking and are thus possibly storing urinary toxins longer).
 In cats, however, males have an increased risk over females.
 Urban dwelling and obesity have been found to increase the risk for the development of this tumor.
 We know that Shetland sheepdogs, West Highland White terriers, Beagles, and Scottish terriers seem to be predisposed breeds.
 Beyond this, specifics remain unknown.